w3f/Grants-Program/applications/Bifrost-PLO-Liquidity.md

 However, currently users can participate in the parachain slot auction through Bifrost by this proposal, and obtain the corresponding vsDOT (Voucher Slot DOT) or vsKSM to unlock liquidity. vsKSM/vsDOT is fungible asset that represents all parachains' contributors KSM/DOT, with winner parachain's crowdloan rewards and the derivative is tradable.
 When users deposit KSM/DOT for a parachain's crownloan throught Bifrost protocol, they can get vsDOT/vsKSM and a certification that vertify the holder of certification can obtain the parachain's rewards, but vsDOT/vsKSM and certifications are not tradable yet until the parachian project wins the auction.
 If the project lose, those vsDOT/vsKSM and certifications will be eliminated automatically.
 When users want to cash out their lock-up KSM/DOT after the parachian wins the action, they can sell vsDOT or vsKSM on market with market price.
 Or they can hold it until the parachain slot expired, and redeem their original assets by certifications.

-The trade module has been developed in advance, and vsDOT/vsKSM will be the second type of collateral assets' derivative supported by Bifrost Finance.
+The trade modules like Balancer, Uniswap, or Zenlink will be deployed in advance, and vsDOT/vsKSM will be the second type of collateral assets' derivative supported by Bifrost Finance.

 ![131611297852_ pic_hd](https://user-images.githubusercontent.com/72777624/105987528-5b3fa700-60d9-11eb-99b0-e46406414389.jpg)